-As per Legal terminology, the term annulment refers making a marriage null and void/voidable; in case the marriage is void ab initio (which means the marriage is considered to be invalid from its inception), then it shall be automatically null, even though the statement of nullity is required to be established.
+As per Legal terminology, the term annulment refers to making a marriage null and void/voidable; in case the marriage is void ab initio (which means the marriage is considered to be invalid from its inception), then it shall be automatically null, even though the statement of nullity is required to be established.

-Concept of Bigamy – In case any of the spouse was still legally married to another person at the time of the marriage to the other spouse then the marriage is considered to be void and no requirement for applying the annulment before the court is mandatory.
+Concept of Bigamy – In case any spouse is still legally married to another person, at the time of a new marriage to another person, then the marriage is considered to be void and no requirement for applying the annulment before the court is mandatory.

 Any party to the marriage can file an application for the annulment for declaration of the marriage as null and void.
-However, this is just a procedure to be brought on record before the court and is done as the precaution so that in future, no question of void marriage can be called.
+However, this is just a procedure to be brought on record before the court and is done as precaution so that in future, no question of void marriage can be called.